 - 105 g (½ cup) granulated sugar

 - 18 g (2 tablespoons packed or ¼ cup) lemon zest**

 - 1 large egg

-Remove the doughs from the freezer and cut them into 1/5 inch(5mm) thick slices and bake for 6-7 minutes until they slightly change color.
-Turn off the oven and keep them for extra 5-6 minutes until the edges are lightly golden brown.
+- Remove the doughs from the freezer and cut them into ⅕ inch(5mm) thick slices and bake for 7-9 minutes or until they slightly change color.
+Turn off the oven and keep them for an extra 5-6 minutes or until the edges are lightly golden brown.
 Remove the cookies from the oven and let them cool for 5 minutes on the baking sheet before transferring them to a wire rack to completely cool.